Ecuador w/ Jordan Jensen | You Be Trippin' with Ari Shaffir

 And then I saw on the Ithaca Journal there was a giant picture of me in Ecuador holding a hoe because I was building houses there.

-And I spun out even further because I got convinced that because it was May 23rd, which is my birthday month, and 23 is my lucky number because I was named after Michael Jordan, that I had to kill myself that day.
+And I spun out even further because I got convinced that because it was May 23rd, which was my birthday month, and 23 is my lucky number because I was named after Michael Jordan, that I had to kill myself that day.

+It's one in 12 chance.
 And then 23, it's like, okay, not your birthday.

 So,